diogovilarinhodv/digui13/README.md

-## Oiii 👋, I'm a Developer, Gamer, and Otaku!!
+## Hii 👋, I'm a Developer!!

 - 💡 I bellieve we have to do things that we like, so...
 - 👉 Here Im, I discover playing Minecraft that I like to code and build virtual things with my own hands.
-- 🏫 Studying at 42Lisboa right now, Best and coolest school ever! (username: dpestana)
+- 🏫 Studying at 42Lisboa right now, Best and coolest school ever!
-- 🎮 Im a casual & competitive gamer.
-I played CSGO at the highest ranks.
-- ✌️ I watch anime, is what gives me motivation to work hard to achieving my dreams.
-- 📖 I’m currently learning React.
+- 📖 I’m currently learning all I can.
-- ⚡ 2022 Goals: Be the best!
+- ⚡ 2023 Goals: Be the best!

 <br />